-The wood stork is actually an endangered species in Florida, and although it is nowhere near the historic population that used to forage and nest in the Everglades and surrounding areas, it is making a slow comeback mirroring the efforts to restore the iconic River of Grass, as Marjory Stoneman Douglas used to call what is now Everglades National Park.
+The wood stork is an endangered species in Florida.
+Although it is nowhere near the historical population that foraged and nested in the Everglades and surrounding areas, it is making a slow comeback mirroring the efforts to restore the iconic River of Grass, as Marjory Stoneman Douglas used to call what is now Everglades National Park.

 It turns out that food availability throughout the entire breeding cycle is critical because nesting is strongly affected by caloric intake.
 In the wood stork’s case, its breeding cycle is carefully synchronized with the cycle of the wetlands to ensure that the maximum food supply occurs while the young are being raised.
-To nest successfully, the wood stork must time its reproductive cycle so that the highest fish densities occur when the food needs of the growing young is highest.
+To nest successfully, the wood stork must time its reproductive cycle so that the highest fish densities happen when the food needs of the growing young are at their maximum.
 Also, the young must be fledged and on their own before the summer rains begin and disperse the fish.
-Widespread nesting failures can result from natural causes like droughts in the wet season, or heavy rains during the dry season, or human causes like habitat disruption and inappropriate manipulation of water levels.
+Widespread nesting failures can result from natural causes like droughts in the wet season, or heavy rains during the dry season, or human drivers like habitat disruption and inappropriate manipulation of water levels.

-Since everything in nature is interconnected, the significant reduction of these vital ecosystems because of alterations to the natural hydrological system in the region have resulted in several key changes to wading bird habitats.
+Since everything in nature is interconnected, the significant reduction of these vital ecosystems because of alterations to the natural hydrological system in the region has resulted in several critical changes to wading bird habitats.

-Researchers have established that the primary reason for the decline of the wood stork population in the United States and in Florida is not excessive mortality but an inability to reproduce as they used to.
+Researchers have established that the primary reason for the decline of the wood stork population in Florida is not excessive mortality but an inability to reproduce as they used to.
 Reproductive rates fell to almost catastrophic levels because of the lack of food resources caused by the mismanagement and the drainage of wetlands.

 Things are improving for these peculiar birds

-In the year 2000, the state of Florida and the federal government launched The Comprehensive Everglades Restoration Plan (CERP).
-A multibillion-dollar project designed to reestablish, where possible, the natural hydrologic characteristics of the Everglades, and try to restore the disrupted ecosystems of the region.
-As part of this effort a group of researchers developed a series of indicators to assess and communicate the success of the restoration efforts.
+In the year 2000, Florida and the federal government launched The Comprehensive Everglades Restoration Plan (CERP).
+A multibillion-dollar project designed to reestablish, where possible, the natural hydrologic characteristics of the Everglades and try to restore the disrupted ecosystems of the region.
+As part of this effort, a group of researchers developed a series of indicators to assess and communicate the success of the restoration efforts.
 The Science Coordination Group chose 11 ecological indicators relating to water quality, hydrology, and flood control.

 One of those indicators is the breeding status of the wading birds in Florida.
-They chose the wood stork and the white ibis as a key biological indicator because of their unique feeding-habitat requirements that make them sensitive to water levels and changes in their prey populations.
+They chose the wood stork and the white ibis as critical biological indicators because of their unique feeding-habitat requirements that make them sensitive to water levels and changes in their prey populations.
 (Crozier & Gawlik 2003; Frederick et al. 2009)

-In 2018, according to the May 2019 South Florida Wading Report, while all species exhibited increased nesting effort in 2018 relative to the 10-year annual average, some of the greatest increases were for the tactile foraging species, the white ibis, the wood stork, and the roseate spoonbill.
-The wood stork produced 5,777 nests, which is 2.4 times the 10-year average (2,448.1 nests) and the third highest count since the late 1960s.
-This was also the second consecutive year of strong nesting effort for this species (3,984 nests in 2017).
+In 2018, according to the May 2019 South Florida Wading Report, while all species exhibited increased nesting effort in 2018 relative to the 10-year annual average, some of the most significant increases were for the tactile foraging species, the white ibis, the wood stork, and the roseate spoonbill.
+The wood stork produced 5,777 nests, which is 2.4 times the 10-year average (2,448.1 nests) and the third-highest count since the late 1960s.
+This was also the second consecutive year of solid nesting effort for this species (3,984 nests in 2017).
 I guess there is hope for this peculiar funny-looking bird.

 Wood storks bill-snap is one the fastest reflex actions among vertebrates (Kahl and Peacock 1963).